scandichotels/sb-sd-poc/README.md

 ## Automate the transformation of Figma tokens with GitHub Actions

-- Create a .github/workflows folder in the root of the project.
+- Create a `.github/workflows` folder in the root of the project.

-- Create an `transform-tokens.yml` file and add the following code:
+- Create a `transform-tokens.yml` file and add the following code:

 ```
 //.github/workflows/transform-tokens.yml